THE Sharp-Malay Mail soccer team receive an extra boost yesterday from

 task," said Daniel.

-Sharp-MM started the match confidently and lau
+Sharp-MM started the match confidently and launched several good

 moves that troubled the KL City Hall defence manned by Tang Siew Seng,